TheDigitalGarbologist/workflows-extension-template/README.md

 For running the "deploy", "test" and "capture" scripts, you need to configure the access to the data warehouse where your extension is supposed to run.
 To do so, rename the `.env.template` file in the root of the repository to `.env` and edit it with the appropriate values.

-If you are creating a BigQuery extension, Install the Google Cloud SDK and run the following in your console to authenticate:
+If you are creating a BigQuery extension, install the Google Cloud SDK and run the following in your console to authenticate:

 `$ gcloud auth application-default login`